The best tubeless sealant will keep the air in your tyre for longer and actually fix punctures while you ride. No more inner tubes or patches!

 Rating: 10/10

-When we first squirted the full 140ml there didn’t seem like much left in the bottom of the tyre, but we needn’t have worried because this luminous pink gunk sealed the 2.75mm puncture in barely a revolution.
-It also sealed the larger 5mm almost instantly and, while most sealants on test only sealed the sidewall cut temporarily, NPH sealed it permanently and we even managed to re-inflate the tyre after about an hour.
+When we first squirted the full 140ml sachet there didn’t seem like much left in the bottom of the tyre, but the luminous pink gunk sealed our first 2.75mm hole in barely a revolution of the wheel.
+We then made a larger 5mm hole, which also sealed instantly and, while most products we’ve tested only sealed sidewall cuts temporarily, Muc-Off plugged it permanently.
+Available in 140ml pouches, and 1L or 5L bottles, Muc Off has sealed the nail on the head with this product.

 Read our full review of the Muc-Off No Puncture Hassle sealant